yoonchanNam/test/README.md

 You should change the testset root in [synthetic_test_set](dataset/synthetic_test_set.py), [burstsr_test_set](dataset/burstsr_dataset.py) file.

-And, you should change the pretrained models name in [synthetic_default](evaluation/synburst/experiments/default.py), [busrsr_default](evaluation/burstsr/experiments/default.py)
+And, change the pretrained models name in [synthetic_default](evaluation/synburst/experiments/default.py), [burstsr_default](evaluation/burstsr/experiments/default.py)

 You can run the test code with the following command.